AuReMe/mpwt/README.rst

 For each species, it contains the number of genes/proteins/reactions/pathways/compounds in the metabolic network.

 If Pathway Tools crashed, mpwt can print some useful information in verbose mode.
+It will show the terminal in which Pathway Tools has crashed.
+Also, if there is an errror in pathologic.log, it will be shown after === Error in Pathologic.log ===.

 Output
 ~~~~~~